pydio/cells/README.md

 ## Authors

-See also the list of [contributors](https://github.com/pydio/cells/graphs/contributors) who participated in this project.
+See the list of [contributors](https://github.com/pydio/cells/graphs/contributors) who participated in this project.
 Pydio Cells is also a continuation of the Pydio project and many contributions were ported from [pydio-core](https://github.com/pydio/pydio-core) to the [cells-front](https://github.com/pydio/cells-front) code.

 ## License